 role supports a specific subset of

-but a disallowed attribute won't break the element's role.
+An unsupported attribute generally won't break an element's role.

 How to avoid ARIA mismatches

 Refer to the WAI-ARIA role definitions.
 ARIA explicitly defines which attributes are allowed for each role.
 As long as an attribute is listed for the role you're using, you can apply it.